shermanloan/scejson-doc/doc/module-loan.md

 | :---: |   :---:  |  ---   |  :---:  |
 | Boolean | no | true, false | false |

-If the ARM loan specified a minimum lifetime interest rate (see `MinRate`), and if the calling application requires the principal and interest breakdown for each `MinPnI` payment returned in the amortization schedule, then set the value of this field to `true`.
+If the loan is an ARM and has specified a minimum lifetime interest rate (see `ARM.Limits.Floor`), and if the calling application requires the principal and interest breakdown for each `MinPnI` payment returned in the amortization schedule, then set the value of this field to `true`.

 Doing so will return `MinInt` and `MinPrin` fields of the `AmLine` object associated with each `MinPnI` payment.